EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.filter.md

 ### imUtil.filter.conv2_fast

 convolve two 2-D matrices using either fft or conv, whichever faster.
 Package: imUtil.filter Description: Convolve two matrices in which the second matrix is smaller or equal in size to the first matrix.
+If the second matrix is smaller then it is post-padded with